WokLibCodeClub/Python-Clock/Step6-Making-the-hands-move/README.md

 ```

 With these extra lines Python will only redraw the turtles when it has to, so it should stop the flickering.

+However, you might now see that the second hand is hidden beneath the other hands.
+If this is the case you need to move the lines of code where the second hand turtle is created to below the code where the other hand turtles are created.
+This should ensure the second hand gets drawn after the minute and hour hands.

 ### Draw the hands in the order you want